ReprodSuplem/PPDSP/README.md

 # PPDSP
-A case study of the profit-maximizing multi-vehicle pickup and delivery selection problem for the road networks with the integratable nodes
+A Case Study of the Profit-Maximizing Multi-Vehicle Pickup and Delivery Selection Problem for the Road Networks with the Integratable Nodes

 This repository contains all source code that can reproduce the comparative experiments in our submission.